LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 provides first through fourth order explicit MRI-GARK methods, as well as explicit MERK methods of orders two through five.
 In cases with only a slow-stiff term (:math:`f^E \equiv 0`), MRIStep supplies first through fourth order implicit MRI-GARK methods.
-For applications with both stiff and nonstiff slow terms, MRIStep implements third and fourth order IMEX-MRI-GARK methods, as well as IMEX-MRI-SR methods of orders two through four.
+For applications with both stiff and nonstiff slow terms, MRIStep implements first through fourth order IMEX-MRI-GARK methods, as well as IMEX-MRI-SR methods of orders two through four.
 We note that ImEx methods may also be applied to problems with simpler structure through specification of either :math:`f^I=0` or :math:`f^E=0`.
 For a complete list of the methods available in